ErikVerheul/OneBacklog/README.md

 <b>Product and epic size estimate:</b><br />
 Products and epics are estimated in T-shirt sizes.
+Features and pbi's are estimated in story points using the Fibonacci scale.

 <b>Feature effort estimate:</b><br />
-Features are estimated in story points using the Fibonacci scale.
-When all pbi's belonging to a feature are refined the feature effort is the sum of the pbi efforts.
+Both features and pbi's are estimated in story points.
+When all pbi's belonging to a feature are refined the feature effort should be the sum of the pbi efforts.
 The difference between the two shows how well the initial estimate was done.

 <b>Spike effort estimate:</b><br />
 A spike is a study, investigation or try out with a set maximum effort.
-The result is what is ready when the time set is spent.
+The result is what is available when the time set is spent.
 Spikes are estimated in person hours eliminating the need to translate story points to hours which can be a long discussion.

-NOT IN MVP: <b>Pbi's of kind Defects:</b><br />
+<b>Pbi's of kind Defects:</b><br />
 Note: When a defect is found before a Pbi is set to done a task is created for its resolution.<br />
 When a defect is found after a Pbi is set to done a defect Pbi is created with an estimated effort.
 Note that this effort was not accounted for when the pbi was estimated.
 This effort is considered as a measure of lack of quality in the refinement or the realization.

 <b>Backlog refinement:</b>
 - the preferred order for refinement is by feature.
 The tool supports a feature view of the backlog
 - the team that refines a pbi becomes the owner of that pbi
-- pbi's are estimated by the owning team in story points on the Fibonacci scale
+- pbi's are estimated by the that team

 NOT IN MVP: <b>Sprint backlog and planning board:</b><br />
 The use of the electronic planning board is optional and only advised for use when team members are remote